Middle-earth in motion pictures: Ralph Bakshi's The Lord of the Rings (1978)

 With Conkling, Bakshi considered how to divide the story.
 They contemplated a three-film structure, but "we didn't know how that middle film would work".
-Conkling started writing a single three-and-a-half hour feature of the entire work, but eventually settled on two 150-minute films.
+Conkling started writing a single three-and-a-half hour feature of the entire work, but eventually settled on two two-and-a-half hour films.
 At one point, the story was to be told in flashback by Merry and Pippin to Treebeard as a setup for the second film, tentatively set to be released in 1980.
 Early drafts by Conkling included Farmer Maggot, Tom Bombadil, the Old Forest, Glorfindel, Arwen, and several songs.
 Conkling's work was deemed unsatisfactory by Bakshi and Zaentz, who brought in Peter S. Beagle to do rewrites.
-He insisted on a complete overhaul, and wrote a version which began at Bilbo's Farewell Party, and continued until Saruman's death, while Frodo and Sam left Cirith Ungol.
-This was abbreviated in later revisions to create a two-and-a-half hour movie.
-The final revisions overlapped with the voice recording in London, and account for inconsistencies like the spelling of "Saruman" (originally changed to Aruman to avoid confusion with Sauron) in the film.
+He insisted on a complete overhaul, and wrote a version which began at Bilbo's Farewell Party, continuing until Saruman's death, while Frodo and Sam left Cirith Ungol.
+This was abbreviated in later revisions to create a two-and-a-half hour film.
+The final revisions overlapped with the voice recording in London, accounting for inconsistencies like the spelling of "Saruman" (originally changed to Aruman to avoid confusion with Sauron) in the film.
 Bakshi constantly revised the story at the behest of anxious fans.

 Bakshi was approached by Mick Jagger and David Carradine for roles in the film.
 Carradine even suggested that Bakshi do it in live-action, but Bakshi said it could not be done and that he had "always seen it as animation."

 Bakshi went to England to recruit a voice cast from the BBC Drama Repertory Company, including Christopher Guard, William Squire, Michael Scholes, Anthony Daniels, and John Hurt.
-Bakshi then shot character actors playing to the recording in empty soundstages, and then rotoscoped the performances.
-Bakshi later regretted his use of the rotoscoping technique, stating that he made a mistake by tracing the source footage rather than using it as a guide.
+Bakshi then shot character actors playing to the recording in empty soundstages, rotoscoping the performances.
+Bakshi later regretted his use of rotoscoping, stating that he made a mistake by tracing the source footage rather than using it as a guide.
 Live-action footage for crowd scenes was shot in Death Valley and in Spain.
 To cut costs, cinematographer Timothy Galfas suggested solarizing the crowd scenes rather than fully rotoscoping them, to create a pseudo-animated look.
 The film was animated in the United States by Bakshi's studio.
 Bakshi had only four weeks to edit the film, of which little was reportedly left on the cutting room floor.
 The whole project from pitch to release lasted about two years.